Gametrics/standards/README.md

 [![License](https://img.shields.io/badge/License-GFDLv1.3-blue)](https://www.gnu.org/licenses/fdl-1.3.en.html) [![Last commit](https://img.shields.io/github/last-commit/karunamon/grc)](https://github.com/Karunamon/grc/commits/master) [![Latest version](https://img.shields.io/badge/Last%20Version-DRAFT-red)](http://gamerepair.codes) [![Discord](https://img.shields.io/discord/709655247357739048?logo=discord)](https://discord.gg/XF6dK2S)

-The Video Game Condition COde (VGCC) is a [Geek Code](https://github.com/telavivmakers/geek_code)-like system for efficiently storing and sharing the information about a piece of game hardware or software.
+The Video Game Condition Code (VGCC) is a [Geek Code](https://github.com/telavivmakers/geek_code)-like system for efficiently storing and sharing the information about a piece of game hardware or software.
 It is intended for use by collectors, retailers, enthusiasts, or anyone in between with an interest in video game paraphernalia.

 This repository contains the source Markdown document for the actual standard doc, which is maintained at [https://gamerepair.codes](https://gamerepair.codes).